Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 The primary purpose of these models, apart from making your assistants more believable, is to improve the latency of the voice-to-voice.
 "Voice-to-voice” is a term used to indicate the time between a user finishing their speech and the AI assistant’s first speech chunk being played back on the user’s device.
 Vapi’s goal is for the voice-to-voice flow to clock in at 500-700 ms or shorter.

-I haven’t tracked my assistants’ response times, but the difference is striking compared to other apps like Synthflow.
+The difference is striking compared to other apps like Synthflow.
 Vapi’s assistants responded noticeably faster and felt snappier than similar solutions.
-However, there's a catch, which we’ll explore in the assistant testing section.

 With that out of the way, let’s create our first Vapi assistant and see how it performs.